-We are party to operating leases associated with the HLP acquisition for which our lessors are entities that were either wholly-owned subsidiaries or affiliates of HLP prior to the acquisition, and in which a former owner, who is now our employee, has an ownership interest.
+We are party to operating leases associated with HLP for which a former owner, who is now our employee, has an ownership interest.
 These leases include our primary operating facilities, a finished goods warehouse, a mixing plant, and a manufacturing facility.
-The lease for the manufacturing facility which has a 20-year term began in 2007, the lease for the manufacturing facility which has a 15-year term began in 2012, the lease for the mixing plant has a 13.5-year term which began in 2013, and the lease for the warehouse has a 20-year life which began in 2017.
-We have recorded rent expense pursuant to these agreements of approximately \$0.6 million and \$0.3 million, for the three-month periods ended January 31, 2018 and 2017, respectively.
-Commitments under these lease arrangements are included in our operating lease commitments as disclosed in our Annual Report on Form 10-K for the year ended October 31, 2017.
+The lease for the manufacturing facility which has a 20-year term began in 2012, the lease for the mixing plant has a 13.5-year term which began in 2013, and the lease for the warehouse has a 20-year life which began in 2017.
+We have recorded rent expense pursuant to these agreements of approximately \$0.8 million and \$1.9 million, for the three and nine months ended July 31, 2018, respectively and \$0.3 million and \$0.9 million, respectively, for the comparable prior year periods.
+Commitments under these lease arrangements are included in our operating and capital lease commitments as disclosed in our Annual Report on Form 10-K for the year ended October 31, 2017.